Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** create
 **Message:** The application for %.dk has been rejected, as the user and domain handling mismatched
 **ResData type:** `domain:panData`
+**Trigger:** The domain name was not registered, as the user-id used for the registration is under registrant management.

 <details>
 <summary>Show XML example</summary>